danielberkompas/danielberkompas.github.io/_posts/2016-01-28-seo-tags-in-phoenix.md

 </html>
 ```

-The `render_existing/2` function will silently render nothing if the given template doesn't exist.
+The `render_existing` function will silently render nothing if the given template doesn't exist.
 You could then create a `meta.index.html.eex` file that contains whatever content you want:

 ```
 <title>My Awesome App</title>